SHI-ASG-Lab/GCP-PanLab/README.md

 # GCP-FortiGateLab
-Training lab for FortiGateVM in GCP
+Training lab for PaloAlto NGFW in GCP